Osiris-Team/Osiris-Team/open_source_dev_contract.md

 ## Timing
-- Time not spent actively working on a Merge Request (MR) (e.g. Research or writing / committing code), is the DeveloperConsultants' to use as they see fit.
+- Time not spent actively working on a Merge Request (MR) (e.g. Research or writing / committing code), is the Developer' to use as they see fit.
-- The Developer / Developercan multitask at their complete discretion.
+- The Developer can multitask at their complete discretion.
 - There is no fixed hours to encourage a healthy study/life/work balance.
 - Time tracking can be done via a comment within each MR after the applicable lines of code have been pushed such as the following example (using ISO-8601 and 24hr clock):